thatlr/Delphi-SupportUnits/README.md

 ## ReserveLow2GB

 This can be used to test for inappropriate pointer usage, caused by casting a pointer to a (signed) 32bit integer.
-Such value will be negative which could result in wrong arithmetics or comparisions.
+A pointer above 2GB has a negative integer value which could result in wrong arithmetics or comparisions.

 Including this unit forces all newly allocated memory to appear above the 2 GB virtual address.
 This applies to:
   - newly allocated heap memory (GetMem, CoTaskMemAlloc, SysAllocString, HeapAlloc, GlobalAlloc, malloc, ...),